Bull & Jake Bikepacking Trail

 - The trail network is multi-use and is heavily used by equestrians.

 - The route is best ridden during the spring and fall, however it’s still doable in the winter and summer.

 - Rock Creek offers the most ideal primitive camping areas along the route; access to filterable water, trout fishing, and a little serenity are a few of the perks.
 Oh, and they are free.

 - Frank Gross camping area is set alongside the creek with a total of 8 camping spots and clean pit toilets.
-Camping is $8 a night.
+Camping is $8 a night and reservations are mandatory.

 - There is one designated primitive campground within the WMA (Frank Gross), however camping is allowed anywhere on WMAs on National Forest lands, except where posted otherwise.

 - Food is not available along the route but hunger is the best cook; throw that on top of a Spirits Tavern burger, along with a fried egg, bacon, and blueberry chutney when you get off the trail and you’ll be in ecstacy.
 Their beer, wine and cocktail selection will leave you calling a cab to get back to the campground.
 Located in the nearby town of Dahlonega, Spirits Tavern is great end to a bikepacking adventure.